lichkitsch/old_campaigns/fae/names.md

 daffodil
 daucus carota (queen anne's lace)
 dead nettle
-dogwood
+dogwood - dj and sound guy working for malva, has a thing for cheesey puffs
 dracunculus vulgaris
 epacris
 evergreen
-fennel - dj and sound guy working for malva, has a thing for cheesey puffs
+fennel
 fern - barista by day, dryad and ring medic at the Sprawl by night
-fig
+fig - griffin
 flax
 foxglove - adrien fox, starts as a cop and ends up as a fungal necromancer villain fighting back against the police
 freesia
 fuchsia
 ginger
 gladiolus
-goatsbeard
+goatsbeard - criminal
 hadera
 haldi
 hazel